 The terms master and slave have historically been used in replication, but the terms terms primary and replica are now preferred.
-The old terms are used throughout the documentation, and in MariaDB commands, although MariaDB 10.5 has begun the process of renaming.
-The documentation will follow over time.
+The old terms are used still used in parts of the documentation, and in MariaDB commands, although MariaDB 10.5 has begun the process of renaming.
+The documentation process is ongoing.
 See MDEV-18777 to follow progress on this effort.

 Note: All relay log files are deleted, even if they have not been completely executed by the slave SQL thread.
-(This is a condition likely to exist on a replication slave if you have issued a STOP SLAVE statement or if the slave is highly loaded.)
+(This is a condition likely to exist on a replication slave if you have issued a STOP REPLICA/SLAVE statement or if the slave is highly loaded.)

 ALL also resets the